Appeals and determinations

 Find out about making an appeal.

-You can’t ask a private BCB to ignore or relax the building regulations.
+You cannot ask a private BCB to ignore or relax the building regulations.
 You’ll have to ask your local authority BCB instead.

 If the BCB refuses building regulations approval

-You can ask for a ‘determination’ - a decision by government - if a BCB says your plans don’t comply but you believe they do.
+You can ask for a ‘determination’ - a decision by government - if a BCB says your plans do not comply but you believe they do.
 Find out about asking for a determination.

 How to appeal or get a determination